November 9, 2022CMMS

 Provide examples of reasonable requests, such as an extra cot in their room, a dinner reservation, or room temperature request.
 Ensure your guests that hotel staff will do everything possible to make them feel at home.
 Just make sure you actually follow through with the requests!
 This small personal touch makes a memorable first impression that often leads to unprompted positive reviews.

-4. Offer The Technology Guests Want
+4. Provide the Technology Guests Want

 What is the first thing hotel guests do after checking in?
 We’ll give you a hint: it rhymes with tie-dye!
 Free WiFi is no longer considered a luxury; guests expect the convenience of switching their smartphones’ settings.